CMS-Enterprise/mint-app/docs/adr/0007-adr-data-auditing.md

    * Once configured additional tables will be able to use the existing trigger, without the need for additional data.

+   Attention will need to be paid to the initial setup of these triggers to ensure we are only storing the minimum amount of data needed.
+This will ensure that the database does not grow needlessly.

 ## Pros and Cons of the Alternatives <!-- optional -->